 Our target for the coming year is to continue to help pay Edgar's salary as well as buying specialist medicines which are not readily available in Tanzania.

-Edgar is absolutely passionate about his work.
+Edgar is as enthusiastic as ever and absolutely passionate about his work.
 He is a trained teacher, social worker and is also trained in palliative care.

 Some of his roles include:

 - running the Kids' Club to help keep the HIV positive, orphan children healthy

 - counselling couples discovering their HIV status for the first time to try to keep their families together

 - helping HIV positive mothers in various ways

 - Creating “champions” to help other youngsters and develop confidence and leadership skills

 - Helping young people who have missed out on childhood because of illness and bereavement to obtain life skills and micro-finance